lokesh-tr/gsoc24/README.md

 Let's have a look at three key components that you use in your everyday life in an LSP-based editor (e.g. VS Code):

 1. VS Code-Swift Extension (Client):
-   - Primarily acts as a bridge between VS Code and SourceKit-LSP
+   - primarily acts as a bridge between VS Code and SourceKit-LSP
 2. SourceKit-LSP (Server):
    - provides the necessary editor features to VS Code
    - communicates using Language Server Protocol (LSP)